Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Scheduling for Speculative Verification

 \section{Scheduling for Speculative Verification}

-This section explains how to effectively utilize information from speculative verification to optimize scheduling and maximize effective throughput in terms of accepted tokens.
+We now explain how to take advantage of the predicted acceptance probability to maximize effective throughput in terms of accepted tokens.
 We refer to this variant of throughput as goodput in this paper -- the number of accepted tokens per unit time.
 To achieve high goodput, we must determine the optimal subset of drafted tokens to verify in the target model, i.e., optimal verification length.

 We need to consider two factors to optimize verification length: 1) wasted computation on rejected tokens, and 2) GPU's resource utilization for a given verification length.
 Our goal is to balance these factors -- minimizing wasted computation while maximizing GPU resource utilization -- to achieve optimal goodput.
-We do this by estimating the expected number of accepted tokens for each possible verification length and selecting the length that maximizes estimated goodput (i.e., the expected number of accepted tokens divided by verification latency) as shown in Figure\,\ref{fig:overview}(b).
+We do this by estimating the expected number of accepted tokens for each possible verification length and selecting the length that maximizes estimated goodput (i.e., the expected number of accepted tokens divided by verification latency) as shown in Figure\,\ref{fig:overview}(b)\,and\,2(c).

 We first explain how to compute the expected number of accepted tokens for a given verification length.
-First, Table\,\ref{tab:notation} defines the notations, where $T_i$ represents the random variable for the $i$'th token in the draft model, $P(T_i | S, A)$ denotes its conditional acceptance probability in the target model (given information from the companion model), $N$ is the number of accepted tokens in the target model, and $\gamma$ is the number of drafted tokens verified in the target model.
+Let $T_i$ denote the random variable for the $i$'th token in the draft model, $P(T_i | S, A)$ denote its conditional acceptance probability in the target model (given information gain from the companion model), $N$ denote the number of accepted tokens in the target model, and $\gamma$ denote the number of drafted tokens verified in the target model.